12 Logistic Regression

 According to Definition 12.2, the iterative optimization procedure is hence \[\begin{align*} \hat \beta^{(n + 1)} &= \hat \beta^{(n)} + (\X\T W \X)^{-1} \X\T (\Y - P) \\ &= (\X\T W \X)^{-1} \X\T W\left(\X \hat \beta^{(n)} + W^{-1} (\Y - P)\right) \\ &= (\X\T W \X)^{-1} \X\T W Z^{(n)}, \end{align*}\] where \(Z^{(n)} = \X \hat \beta^{(n)} + W^{-1}(\Y - P)\).
 This is the solution to a weighted least squares problem where we are trying to predict \(Z^{(n)}\) from \(\X\) with weights given by \(W\).

-Consequently, a logistic regression model can be fit as a sequence of weighted linear regressions (hence the name “iteratively reweighted least squares”, or IRLS; the procedure is also sometimes known as “Fisher scoring” [TODO they’re not exactly the same]).
-Because of the quadratic convergence of Newton’s method, this can take only a few iterations.
+Consequently, a logistic regression model can be fit as a sequence of weighted linear regressions (hence the name “iteratively reweighted least squares”, or IRLS; if we replace \(D^2 \ell(\beta)\) with its expectation, we get the related “Fisher scoring” procedure.
+Because of the quadratic convergence of Newton’s method, optimization can take only a few iterations.
 This method is also appealing because statistical software packages usually already have code to do least squares efficiently, so that code can be reused to implement logistic regression.

 However, this is certainly not the only way to obtain the maximum likelihood estimator \(\hat \beta\) for a logistic regression model.
 Any numerical optimization procedure could work, and while IRLS has advantages, sometimes a different optimizer can be more suitable.
 For example, for very large datasets the Hessian \(D^2 \ell(\beta)\) is a very large matrix, and the matrix operations required can be quite slow, so every iteration is costly; a procedure like gradient descent or stochastic gradient descent may be easier to run, even if it does require more iterations to converge.